Civil marriages and civil partnerships are not religious ceremonies.

 No. Exchanging vows is a personal preference, not a legal requirement.

 Live music is permitted during the ceremony if the venue is approved.
 You need to speak to your venue regarding any restrictions.

 Any music that you choose must be:

 If the music you want to play during the ceremony is not pre-recorded and your ceremony is at a local registration office, we have to check that your CD is compatible with our sound systems.
-Music compatibility check:

 We suggest that you select a few pieces of music: